Have you been wondering why a routine physical or even routine cardiologist exam doesn’t include the Corus CAD test?

 So why isn’t this simple test part of either the routine physical or a heart patient’s routine visit to the cardiologist?

-I asked this to cardiologist David N. Smith, MD, a board certified cardiologist with Dynamic Health in Charlotte, NC.
+I asked this to cardiologist David N. Smith, MD, a board certified cardiologist with Premier Cardiovascular Care and Wellness in SC.

 Dr. Smith explains, “I believe at this point the test is relatively new and most have not heard of its benefits yet.